opentaps/opentaps_seas/docs/users.rst

 You can click on the "Build a Model" button to build a new model for this meter.
 This screen is currently based on input needed for OpenEEMeter models and will ask if you want a daily or hourly model and the ending date of the weather and meter readings used to build the model.
 CalTrack requires that exactly a full year (no more, no less) of data be used for model estimation, so your model will be built with data from a year before to this ending date.
+You can also specify the other parameters of your model, and OpenEEMeter will use these parameters to find the best model fit in the end.
+See https://github.com/openeemeter/eemeter/blob/fc91df2b5fa69125a85b1235d24783c350d5b99a/docs/caltrack_compliance.rst on what the different parameters are.
+In general, for gas only meters, uncheck the `Fit CDD`, `Fit CDD Only`, and `Fit CDD HDD`, and for electric meters when gas is used for heating, unchecked the `Fit HDD Only` and `Fit CDD HDD`.

 Once it is built, you will see it in the list of Models below.
 Because building a model takes a while, you have the option to run it in the background (async.)

 Clicking on a Model, you will see the following:

- * View Details - You can see the actual parameters of the model here
+ * View Details - You can see the actual parameters of the model here.
+See https://www.caltrack.org/project-updates/week-six-caltrack-update for an explanation of some of the key statistics.
  * Calculate Production - Calculate the energy produced, as calculated by this model.
 (See below.)
  * A graph of the model if you have a daily model.
 Currently OpenEEMeter produces graphs for its daily but not hourly models.
  * History of the energy produced, as calculated by this model.